nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * is a university student
 * has a desire to record a significant number of experiences
 * wants to manage a bucket list
-* can type fast and prefers typing over mouse interactions
+* can type fast and prefers typing to mouse interactions
 * is comfortable using the command line interface

 **Value Proposition**

-* Connoisseur helps users to consolidate their experiences in an organised way.
-The user just needs to
+* Connoisseur helps users to consolidate their experiences, `review` and bucket lists, `recommendation` in an organised way.
+The user just needs to input their experiences or what they wish to experience, and Connoisseur will help to consolidate them.
+* These `review` and `recommendation` can be edited or deleted as the user wishes.
+* A `recommendation` can be turned into a `review` once the user marks it as done, making it convenient for the user to record their experiences.
+* Connoisseur also allows users to have a consolidated view `review` and `recommendation` lists.
+Connoisseur even offers the option to sort `review` lists according to the user preference, namely by date earliest, date latest, ratings and category.

 ### Appendix B: User Stories